itfanr/ros2-wiki/Windows-Development-Setup.md

 > python src\ament\ament_tools\scripts\ament.py build --build-tests
 ```

+Note, if you are doing a debug build use `python_d` instead of `python`.
+See: https://github.com/ros2/ros2/wiki/Windows-Development-Setup#extra-stuff-for-debug-mode for more info on running Python code in debug builds on Windows.

 ### Testing and Running

 Note that the first time you run any executable you will have to allow access to the network through a Windows Firewall popup.